-The lease for the PGA Montierchaume facility expires in December 2018.
-At the end of the lease, title to this building will transfer to PGA.
-The lease for the DME Orlando facility expires in February 2020 with one renewal option for five years.
-The lease for the ATS Irvine facility expires in May 2022 with several renewal options.
-Upon the expiration of our current leases, we believe that we will be able to either secure renewal terms or enter into leases for alternative locations at market terms.
+Upon the expiration of our current leases, we believe that we will be able to either secure renewal terms or enter into leases for or purchases of alternative locations at market terms.
 We believe that our properties have been adequately maintained and are generally in good condition.

 In January 2014, Peco purchased real estate that included two buildings totaling 237,000 square feet in Clackamas, Oregon and began moving its operations into the buildings in the fourth quarter of 2014.
-The leases on our two existing buildings in Portland expire in June 2015 and June 2017.
-Peco has given notice of termination on these two building leases, and expects to vacate the leased facilities in 2015.
-In January 2015, we acquired three buildings totaling 46,000 square feet in Itasca, Illinois in conjunction with the Armstrong acquisition.
+Peco vacated its former facilities in 2015.
+In January 2015, we acquired three buildings totaling 49,000 square feet in Itasca, Illinois in conjunction with the Armstrong acquisition.